Chapter Five XII

 “My empty plates speak volumes.
 Now, a large cabernet in front of the fire while my brain hibernates.”

 Our retreat from Manhattan goes this way for the duration.
 Hikes to the falls, nighttime trips for Daria and Dasha to the owl and eagle.
 They sharpen sight, color variety, hearing and grip.
-The twins said it wasn’t so painful, the eagle told me they went.
+The twins said it wasn’t so painful this time.
 Daria takes Amaya, Chloe and Zi over miles of lake while Nikko, Janah, Dasha and I fly the drone under the tutelage of Eloise.
 Never did take the walk up creek to the west, maybe next year.

 Time disappears, it always does here, next thing we know, we’re on a jet back to New York.
 We don’t do sad to be gone or happy to be home, we have lots to do that can’t be done while playing with the drone, hauling fish out of the lake or being lusciously exhibitionistic voyeurs.
 Still, time away to reset is important, even essential.
 We live a dissonant, contradictory life, compassion and death, artistic and psychopathic, creative and destructive.
 I don’t mind saying, it’s a handful.